 Important ways to reduce your risk include:

-- Dispose of unwanted chemicals safely – contact Sustainability Victoria on 1800 353 233 or visit the website to look for chemical dumping times and places around Victoria.
+- dispose of unwanted chemicals safely – visit the Sustainability Victoria website to look for chemical collection times and places around Victoria, or call 1800 353 233.

 Where to get help